-In 1984, Koresh married Rachel Jones, the 14-year-old daughter of two Branch Davidians, Perry and Mary belle Jones.
-Rachel was born into the church and that was all she had ever known.
+In 1984, Koresh married Rachel Jones, the 14-year-old daughter of two Branch Davidians, Perry and Marybelle Jones.
+Rachel was born into church, and that was all she had ever known.
 Rachel was one of David’s most passionate followers.

 Rachel bore Koresh a son, Cyrus, and a daughter, Star.
 Rachel was Koresh’s only legal wife.
 Rachel’s younger sister, Michele, became one of Koresh’s spiritual wives at age 12.
 Michele’s children, Serenity and Bobby, were allegedly fathered by Koresh.
 Rachel’s brother, David Jones, was a bodyguard for Koresh.

 In 1982 Koresh moved to Waco to join the Branch Davidians.
 According to some accounts, Koresh had an affair with then 65-year-old Lois Roden, the prophetess of the Branch Davidians.
 In 1986 Lois Roden died at age 70 and her son George Roden inherited the position of prophet.
 Koresh and George Roden clashed over the leadership position.